PageDragonDev/wellness/src/services/hormone-balancing-for-men.md

 and blood tests, Dr. Sage Campione will make a recommendation that is best for you.
 Recommended treatment options include:

-* Creams and Gels – Testosterone is absorbed very well through the skin in most people and can be a simple and very effective delivery method.
+* **Creams and Gels** – Testosterone is absorbed very well through the skin in most people and can be a simple and very effective delivery method.
 In some cases, though, men will have trouble getting adequate levels of testosterone when using transdermal delivery.
 Transdermal delivery also risks having the hormone rub off or “transfer” to others who should not be exposed to such high levels of hormone.
-* Injections– Testosterone can also be injected directly into the muscles and can be a very effective way to increase levels of testosterone.
+* **Injections** - Testosterone can also be injected directly into the muscles and can be a very effective way to increase levels of testosterone.
 This method does, however, require weekly or most often, twice-weekly injections to get adequate and constant levels of the hormone.